boralyl/boralyl.github.io/_posts/2020-11-25-building_a_home_assistant_custom_component_part_3.md

 provided access token to ensure it's validity.
 If it fails we set the base error to `auth`.
 This value corresponds with the errors object in the [strings.json](https://github.com/boralyl/github-custom-component-tutorial/blob/master/custom_components/github_custom/strings.json#L4) and will display the description defined there.

-If there are no errors the data is stored in the `self.data` attribute of the class.
+If there are no errors, the data is stored in the `self.data` attribute of the class.
 In addition to storing the entered data I also initialize an empty list for the repositories that will be added in the next step.
-Finally we call the next step's method `asyn_step_repo` to advance the user to the second form where they can enter all of the GitHub repositories that they want to monitor.
+Finally, we call the next step's method `asyn_step_repo` to advance the user to the second form where they can enter all of the GitHub repositories that they want to monitor.

 ### Repo Step

-The [async_step_repo](https://github.com/boralyl/github-custom-component-tutorial/blob/master/custom_components/github_custom/config_flow.py#L74) method is invoked by us after the user successfully completes the initial step.
+The [async_step_repo](https://github.com/boralyl/github-custom-component-tutorial/blob/master/custom_components/github_custom/config_flow.py#L74) method is invoked after the user successfully completes the initial step.
 This step is responsible for showing a form to enter repository information.
 If the user ticks the `Add another repo` checkbox then we save the entered data and reset the form on submit.